csumbstudent/Assignment2/Casino.txt

             thePull = pull(); //Get a random pull.
             //Calculate the winnings based on the pull. winnings = bet * getPayMultiplier(thePull);
+            //Save the winnings in the static member of TripleString
+            //If saveWinnings returns true, then the winnings were saved,
+            //otherwise, the array is full.
+            if(TripleString.saveWinnings(winnings) == false) {
+                System.out.println("The maximum number of pulls has been reached.");
+                break;
+            }
-            TripleString.saveWinnings(winnings); //Save the winnings in the static member of TripleString display(thePull, winnings); //Display whether the user won or lost this round.
+            display(thePull, winnings); //Display whether the user won or lost this round.
         }
         //Print some information for the user once they decide to quit playing.